Applications & Entry Requirements

 You may then need to consider the following options to obtain more detailed information:

-For professional courses, contact the organisation concerned directly (i.e. Institute of Accounting Technicians, IPASS etc.).
+For professional courses, contact the organisation concerned directly (i.e. Accounting Technicians Ireland, IPASS etc.).
 Relevant contact names, addresses, telephone numbers, emails and website addresses are provided in this prospectus.
 Please note the additional costs such as membership fees, seminar fees and exam fees required for professional body courses.
 Details of these additional costs are also included in this prospectus.

 Attend our Information Evening in September.
 Here you will meet Lifelong Learning Centre staff and some of the lecturers involved with the courses who will be able to answer your questions.